 Again, exemptions can be extremely tricky when filing for bankruptcy.
 They vary on the state and federal level and different properties are exempt in a Chapter 7 filing than in a Chapter 13 filing.
 If you are looking for answers to your bankruptcy questions, you need help from the Law Office of Joel R. Spivack.

 The New Jersey bankruptcy lawyer services clients across the state, making sure their bankruptcy petitions are up to par.
-Spivack has more than 25 years of experience successfully helping clients get the fresh financial start they need and deserve.
-Contact him today by filling out our contact form.
+Spivack has decades of experience successfully helping clients get the fresh financial start they need and deserve.
+Contact him today by filling out our convenient online contact form.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.